marios-shiatis/PlutoRover/ReadMe.md

 Answer:
 In the assestment description it's not clear what is an `obstacle`.
 Who defines the obstacles and how have they been identified?
-For that reason, I assume that the obstacles where gathered from previous trips/feedback to pluto, so I predefined a list with obstacles in the Startup.cs
+For that reason, I assume that the obstacles were gathered from previous trips/feedback from pluto, so I predefined a list with obstacles in the Startup.cs